Wait Until Dark (film): Plot

-An attractive drug mule, Lisa, flies from Montreal to New York City, smuggling heroin inside a stuffed doll.
-Disembarking, she sees a threatening man staring at her; using a ruse, she gives the doll to a fellow passenger, professional photographer Sam Hendrix, for temporary safekeeping.
+Attractive drug mule Lisa flies from Montreal to New York City, smuggling heroin inside a stuffed doll.
+Disembarking, she spots a threatening man; using a ruse, she gives the doll to a fellow passenger, professional photographer Sam Hendrix, for temporary safekeeping.
 She is roughly escorted off by the scowling man.
-Soon afterwards, Lisa calls Sam, who claims he can't find the doll, and tells his wife Susy to look out for it.
-Susy was blinded in a fiery car crash a year prior, and is still learning to live without sight.

-The next day, Sam is sent on a goose chase to New Jersey.
-Unaware, con artists Mike Talman and Carlino arrive at a Greenwich Village basement apartment they believe to be Lisa's, but instead is the Hendrixs'.

-Finding nothing, the criminals are confronted by knife-wielding Harry Roat, the man from the airport, who pays them to help find his doll.
-The cons, who had been in cahoots with Lisa in hijacking the heroin, discover her dead in a closet.
-Roat blackmails them into covering up the murder and helping dispose of the body.
-The three collaborate on a plan to persuade Susy to help them search the apartment.
+Con artists Mike Talman and Carlino arrive at a Greenwich Village basement apartment they believe to be Lisa's, but instead is the Hendrixes'.
+The criminals are eventually confronted by the man from the airport, calling himself "Harry Roat Jr." Saying Lisa double-crossed him, he offers to pay them to find the doll.
+Having served jail time for a previous scam involving Lisa, Talman and Carlino are cautious.
+Curious about a locked closet in the apartment, they ask Roat to hand over the key and find Lisa's corpse.
+Roat blackmails them into an alliance, pointing out that their fingerprints are now all over the apartment, and they're Lisa's known associates.
+Suddenly, Sam's wife, Susy, arrives, and the men hide and realize she is blind.
+Once Susy leaves, they dispose of the body.
+The three collaborate on a plan to persuade Susy to locate the doll for them.
+Sam had received a call from Lisa but had been unable to find the doll.

-The next day, Susy learns that the police have found a woman's body nearby.
-Roat phones her posing as an agent for a model, Lejiana, Sam was to photograph.
-Mike arrives and tells Susy that he is an old friend of Sam's from the Marines.
-He leaves, and Roat, disguised as an old man, breaks in, perturbs Susy, and leaves with something.
-Susy beckons Mike back to call the police, and Carlino arrives impersonating one.
-He pointedly asks about Sam's whereabouts the night before.
-Roat returns, posing as the old man's son, explaining that his father broke in to find proof Sam was involved with his daughter-in-law.
-Lejiana has not been seen since last night and potentially left her doll at the apartment.
-Susy concludes the dead body is the fictional Lejiana, and suspects Sam of both an affair and the murder.
-She becomes desperate to find the doll to eliminate any connection between her husband and the killing.
+The next day, Susy learns the police have found a woman's body nearby.
+Posing as an agent for a model, "Lejiana", Roat phones Sam for a photography assignment, sending him on a wild goose chase to Asbury Park.
+Talman arrives posing as an old Marine friend of Sam's.
+Once he leaves, Roat, disguised as an old man, barges in and alarms Susy by asking for Sam and ostentatiously stealing a wedding photo.
+Talman returns and pretends to phone the police, and Carlino arrives impersonating a detective and pointedly asking about Sam's whereabouts the night before.
+Roat returns, posing as the old man's son, explaining that his father broke in to find proof Sam was involved with Lejiana, who hasn't been seen since last night.
+He describes the doll and suggests that Lejiana may have left it at the apartment.
+Susy concludes the murdered woman was the fictional Lejiana Roat.
+With Talman's coaxing she becomes desperate to find the doll to eliminate any connection between the innocent Sam and the killing.